Airborne leaflet propaganda: Use by revolutionary groups

-This process began with low-level information-gathering and propaganda activities in support of FMLN where the culminating activity before being ready for "combat military activity" could be the making and exploding of a leaflet bomb.

 In Honduras, the Popular Movement for Liberation (MPL) and Morazanist Patriotic Front (FPM) also used propaganda bombs during the 1990s.

 The Guatemalan National Revolutionary Unity in the Guatemalan Civil War also used leaflet bombs.
 In 1996 the group occupied a radio station and set off a leaflet bomb.

 In Ecuador several groups have used leaflet bombs.
 The Revolutionary Armed Corps (CAR) was according to the Ecuadorian police "an extreme leftist group" which is only known for one attempted attack on February 20, 2001, when a leaflet bomb containing 150 pamphlets was discovered and successfully defused by the police.

 The communist Group of Popular Combatants (GCP) has used leaflet bombs on several occasions during 2001–2005.
 In 2001 it was blamed by authorities for a pamphlet bomb and later the same year the group claimed responsibility for detonating a pamphlet bomb in downtown Quito that let out hundreds of pamphlets protesting against Plan Colombia.
 In 2002 the Revolutionary Armed Forces of Ecuador set off a leaflet bomb in an Arcos Dorados restaurant in Guayaquil that injured three people and caused severe damage to the property.